 Limited Liability Partnership

 Like an LLC, a limited liability partnership enjoys the tax benefits of a partnership and some of the legal protections of a corporation.
-In a partnership, there is a general partner (which can be an entity such as a limited liability company), who is responsible for the operation of the business, and limited partners, who are investors in the business, much like shareholders in a corporation.
-Limited partners are sometimes called silent partners, as they have no control over the operation of the business.
+In a partnership, there is a general partner (which can be an entity such as a limited liability company) responsible for the business’s operations, and limited partners, who are investors in the industry, much like shareholders in a corporation.
+Limited partners are sometimes called silent partners because they have no control over the business’s operations.

 C Corporation

 Though it’s the most complex type of legal entity, a C Corporation has virtually unlimited potential for growth and profit.
-Governed by a certificate of incorporation and bylaws, a corporation must have a board of directors, and officers elected by the shareholders, who are responsible for managing the company’s operations.
-A corporation may sell shares of its stock to outside investors to grow the business, allowing ample opportunity for raising funds.
+A corporation’s certificate of incorporation and bylaws govern it; it must have a board of directors and officers elected by the shareholders, who are responsible for managing the company’s operations.
+A corporation may sell shares of its stock to outside investors to grow the business, providing ample opportunity to raise funds.

 One drawback to this entity type is double taxation.
-The income of the corporation is first taxed at the entity level, and then again at the shareholder’s distribution level.
-A “C” Corporation shareholder’s distribution of the corporation’s profits and operational details make it a bit costlier to set up, and there are fees that must be paid to the State of New Jersey.
-Legal liabilities for a C Corporation belong to the corporation and not the shareholders, employees, and the board of directors is not personally responsible for the debts and liabilities of the corporation, except for a few exceptions like unpaid federal and NJ income taxes and employee withholdings (i.e., IRS, social security, Medicare and NJ Division of Taxation).
+The corporation’s income is first taxed at the entity level, and then again at the shareholder’s level when distributed.
+A “C” Corporation shareholder’s distribution of the corporation’s profits and operational details makes it a bit costlier to set up, and there are fees that must be paid to the State of New Jersey.
+Legal liabilities for a C Corporation belong to the corporation.
+Neither the shareholders, employees, nor the board of directors are personally responsible for the corporation’s debts and liabilities, except for a few exceptions, such as unpaid federal and NJ income taxes and employee withholdings (i.e., IRS, Social Security, Medicare, and NJ Division of Taxation).

 S Corporation

-Organized and governed in the same manner as a C Corporation, an S Corporation is allowed to select its’ federal tax status.
+Organized and governed in the same manner as a C Corporation, an S Corporation is allowed to select its federal tax status.
 For an S Corporation to make this tax election, there are several requirements to which it must adhere, including limiting the number of shares sold and restrictions on the distribution of profits.
-The major benefit of an S Corporation status is no double taxation.
-As with a partnership, profits and losses are passed on to the shareholders to file on their individual tax returns.
+The primary benefit of an S Corporation status is no double taxation.
+As with a partnership, gains and losses are passed on to the shareholders to file on their individual tax returns.
 Legal liability is also limited (again with a few exceptions) in an S Corporation.
-Members are not personally responsible for the debts and responsibilities, which fall to the business itself.
+Members are not personally responsible for the debts and responsibilities that fall to the business itself.
 Give us a call or send an email.

-Regardless of what business you are trying to start, it is often beneficially to consult with an attorney so that you can make a well-informed decision about your business future.
+Regardless of what business you are trying to start, it is often beneficial to consult with an attorney so that you can make a well-informed decision about your business future.

-Fredrick P. Niemann, Esq. and the members of Hanlon Niemann & Wright have experience dealing with the business entities discussed above and can provide counsel on a range of business structures.
-Please contact him toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Fredrick P. Niemann, Esq., and the members of Hanlon Niemann & Wright have experience dealing with the business entities discussed above and can provide counsel on a range of business structures.
+Don’t hesitate to get in touch with him at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 Please ask us about our video conferencing or telephone consultations if you are unable to come to our office.

 Transactional Business and Commercial Law.
-Consult with us as needed on business law issues as well as difficult business and commercial decisions.
+Please consult with us as needed on business law issues and complex business and commercial decisions.
 We’ll give you answers to your questions with practical, sound legal and strategic advice.

 Corporate Governance

-From accurate bookkeeping to establishing and following bylaws to annual reporting, Hanlon Niemann & Wright attorneys can counsel you on a number of corporate governance issues, including:
+From accurate bookkeeping to establishing and following bylaws to annual reporting, Hanlon Niemann & Wright attorneys can counsel you on many corporate governance issues, including:

-We counsel in the important decision-making behaviors that will affect the future of your business and its stakeholders.
+We counsel on the critical decision-making behaviors that will shape your business’s future and the well-being of its shareholders.

 TESTIMONIAL

 I own several small businesses.
-I’m good at what I do but legal matters and dealing with lawyers and legal issues is stressful.
+I’m good at what I do, but dealing with legal matters and lawyers is stressful.
 I called Fredrick P. Niemann and have developed a great relationship with his lawyers and staff.
-They have reviewed my leases, negotiated the buyout of my former business partner, handled land use problems in a neighboring county and generally have really been there for me.
+They have reviewed my leases, negotiated the buyout of my former business partner, handled land-use issues in a neighboring county, and have generally been really there for me.
 I really like them personally and professionally.
 If you are a small business owner, give them a call.

 Mike Halsey, Middletown, New Jersey